ptrthomas/ReCamMaster/README.md

 ## 📷 Dataset: MultiCamVideo Dataset
 ### 1. Dataset Introduction

 **TL;DR:** The MultiCamVideo Dataset is a multi-camera synchronized video dataset rendered using Unreal Engine 5.
-It includes synchronized multi-camera videos and its corresponding camera trajectories.
+It includes synchronized multi-camera videos and their corresponding camera trajectories.
 The MultiCamVideo Dataset can be valuable in fields such as camera-controlled video generation, synchronized video production, and 3D/4D reconstruction.

 https://github.com/user-attachments/assets/6fa25bcf-1136-43be-8110-b527638874d4

 The MultiCamVideo Dataset is a multi-camera synchronized video dataset rendered using Unreal Engine 5.
-It includes synchronized multi-camera videos and its corresponding camera trajectories.
+It includes synchronized multi-camera videos and their corresponding camera trajectories.
 It consists of 13.6K different dynamic scenes, each captured by 10 cameras, resulting in a total of 136K videos.
 Each dynamic scene is composed of four elements: {3D environment, character, animation, camera}.
 Specifically, we use animation to drive the character, and position the animated character within the 3D environment.
 Then, Time-synchronized cameras are set up to move along predefined trajectories to render the multi-camera video data.
 <p align="center">